Eddie37-l/project-in-AI-chemistry/README.md

 ###⚠️ MODIFIER FEATURES SI NECESSAIRE
 ## Key Features 📊

--  **ChemBERTa-based model (RuBERT)** for predicting yields in Ru-catalyzed hydrogenation reactions
+- **RuBERT, a ChemBERTa-based model**: Predicts reaction yields in ruthenium-catalyzed hydrogenation of carbonyl compounds.
--  **Custom SMILES filtering** based on molecular weight of 30 phosphine ligands, atom content (P & N), and absence of metals
+- **Smart SMILES filtering**: Automatically selects ligands based on molecular weight, presence of phosphorus and nitrogen atoms, and absence of metals.
--  **Modular scripts** for preprocessing, model training, and ligand analysis
+- **Modular and reusable scripts**: For data preprocessing, ligand analysis, and model training — easily adaptable for other reaction datasets.

 ---